The Ideal CAD Workflow for 3D Printing and Why We Decided to Build a New CAD App

 • Models that look fine often slice as non-manifold nightmares.

-We want to love FreeCAD.
-But every time we try to use it for rapid prototyping, it ends in frustration.
+We want to love FreeCAD because the community spends a huge amount of time on development, but when you have very limited time, FreeCAD isn’t the best choice.
+Every time we try to use it for rapid prototyping, it ends in frustration.

 Shapr3D